Last Updated on January 15, 2022 by Anne-Marie

-Once everything was consumed, we gathered up the dirty newspapers, and throw the whole thing in the trash.
+Once everything was consumed, we gathered up the dirty newspapers, and threw the whole thing in the trash.

-Planning for a boil party is easier than you think.
-First, you need some basic equipment to cook up a Cajun seafood boil recipe.
+Planning a boil party is easy.
+But you need some basic equipment to cook up a Cajun seafood boil recipe.

 If you RV camp or have backyard grilling parties, I’m sure you’ll find other uses for the jet cooker.